afontcu/afontcu.dev/content/blog/testing-api-calls.md

 })
 ```

-With `mockResolvedValueOnce` ([source](https://jestjs.io/docs/en/mock-function-api.html#mockfnmockrejectedvalueoncevalue)), we instruct our mocked method to return some fake values (once).
+With `mockResolvedValueOnce` ([source](https://jestjs.io/docs/en/mock-function-api.html#mockfnmockrejectedvalueoncevalue)), we instruct our mocked method to return some fake values once.
 Then we need to wait for two things: the API call to finish, and our component to rerender.

 After making sure that happened, we can iterate over all our items and make sure their content is on the DOM.
 We're also checking if the "Loading..." message is removed correctly.